Knox, Daviess Counties Positive Covid Levels Continue Shrinking - NewsBreak

 KYIV, Ukraine (AP) — Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
 With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening is difficult.
 Here’s a look at what could be confirmed Friday.
 Activity with...

-A Florida man who grabbed House Speaker Nancy Pelosi’s podium and posed for photographs with it during the U.S. Capitol riot has been sentenced to more than two months in prison followed by one year of supervised release
+The man who went viral for taking House Speaker Nancy Pelosi's lectern during the Capitol riot on January 6, 2021, has been sentenced to more than two months behind bars.
+On Friday, U.S. District Court Judge Reggie B. Walton sentenced Adam Johnson to 75 days in prison followed by one year supervised release.

-Ukraine’s capital was preparing for battle Friday as a Russian advance reached the city and its leader issued a desperate plea to the outside world for help.
-With explosions and air-raid sirens filling the air over Kyiv, and Russian troops bearing down on the city to press their invasion despite growing global backlash, Ukrainian President Volodymyr Zelenskyy urged Western governments to take tougher measures against Moscow.
+KYIV, Ukraine--Russian troops are bearing down on Ukraine’s capital of Kyiv.
+Mayor Vitaly Klitschko says five explosions hit an area near a major power plant on the city’s eastern outskirts.
+There was no information on the cause of the blasts, which Klitschko said occurred at intervals of several minutes.
+No electricity outages were immediately reported.

-Russian President Vladimir Putin on Friday called for Ukrainian military forces to overthrow their own government as Russia conducts a full-fledged military invasion in the European nation.
-Putin said in a recorded address filmed before meeting with the Russian Security Council that Ukrainians need to "take power into your own...
+The Biden administration will sanction Russian President Vladimir Putin and other top officials in Moscow in response to the Russian invasion of Ukraine, White House press secretary Jen Psaki confirmed Friday.
+The move follows an announcement from the European Union earlier in the day that it would sanction Putin and...

 Comments / 0